JonathanDussot/valladolid-snooker-club/TESTING.md

 Full Testing was performed on each of the following features:

-- Sizing was verified through the amiresponsive website to check all screen sizes.
+- Sizing was verified through Google DevTools to check all screen sizes.
 - Navbar's logo and links direct to the appropriate destination.
 Navbar correctly indicates current page on all screen sizes.
 - Footer links all direct to correct websites, hover effect functions with larger screens.
 - Forms' functions were tested and all passed: